 Second, most compression programs will give you the option to do constant bitrate (CBR) vs. variable bitrate (VBR) compression.
 CBR will compress the entire video at the same rate, say 4 mbps.
 If you’re not concerned about file size, this may be a good option as it’s faster and takes less processing power.
 VBR is a system whereby the computer will compress different parts of the video at different rates (you will enter some target or average rate).
 So high motion parts of the video will get a higher rate than say sections where there’s no motion at all.
 That way you can better optimize the video.
 Furthermore, there are two kinds of VBR: one-pass and two-pass.
 In one pass, the computer looks at the subsequent frames of the video and makes a prediction of the optimal rate.
 With 2-pass, the computer will look at the whole video once, then based on that first analysis, go through it again to make the best compression decisions.
 Two-pass VBR will yield the best combination of quality and file size.

-There are many different formats to consider when exporting for the web: mpeg4, mpeg2, h.264, wmv, etc. These are all different codecs.
+There are many different codecs to consider when exporting for the web.
 Codec is short for “compression-decompression.”
 It’s the algorithms used by the computer to compress large video files into something more manageable.

-As I mentioned yesterday, all major video sharing sites will accept all the popular formats.
+As I mentioned yesterday, all major video sharing sites will accept all the popular codecs.
 So whether you’re a Mac or a Windows person, the format you export can yield a video people will be able to watch, regardless of operating system or browser.
-Here’s a run-down on some popular formats:
+Here’s a run-down on some popular codecs:

 - H.264: the popular codec used by most DSLRs and one of the top codecs used in compression for the web.
 It’s also the format used for Blu-ray disc compression.
 (Note: H.265 is on the horizon.)